biometrics/openbr/docs/docs/install.md

     3. Select "openbr/CMakeLists.txt" then "Open".
     4. Browse to your pre-existing build directory "openbr/build" then select "Next".
     5. Select "Run CMake" then "Finish".
     6. You're all set!
-You can find more information on Qt Creator <a href="http://qt-project.org/doc/qtcreator">here</a> if you need.
+You can find more information on Qt Creator [here](http://qt-project.org/doc/qtcreator) if you need it.

 8. (Optional) Test OpenBR!